sbunivedu/db-sql-social/README.md

 Answer the following questions by writing SQL queries that computes the desired result.
 Your queries shouldn't depend on the content of the database.
-You can test your solutions by tracing them on a small sample database (see the following setup instructions).
+You can test your solutions by tracing them on the sample database.
 You need to submit your queries in the correct syntax.

 The following graph shows the various connections between the students in our database.
 9th graders are blue, 10th graders are green, 11th graders are yellow,